52 Different Types of Beetles in Arizona

 25. Calligrapha Beetle

-Now, we all are in know that there are numerous types of beetles in Arizona, and Calligrapha is one of them.
+Now, we all know that there are numerous types of beetles in Arizona, and Calligrapha is one of them.
 Most beetles are harmless, but some can be pests damaging crops and other plants.

 The Calligrapha beetle is a small, slender insect with shiny black or dark brown elytra (wing covers).